 Microsoft Project and Project Server are offered with a perpetual license for a one-time fee.
-Microsoft Project Online, which stores Project information in a cloud-based SQL Server database, is available only on a subscription basis as part of the Office 365 product family.
+Microsoft Project Online, which stores Project information in a cloud-based SQL Server database, is available only on a subscription basis as part of the Microsoft 365 product family (formerly branded Office 365).
 Some Project Online subscription plans include a version of Project Professional called Project Online Desktop Client.

 While Project is very strong as a tool for managing people-intensive projects such as product development or for tracking work on timesheets, Project is not intended as a materials requirements planning (MRP) solution for manufacturers, which is addressed by several applications within the Microsoft Dynamics family of business software.